 - A date for the child to return home or when the decision will be reviewed;

 - The actions of support and work to be included in the Care Plan to enable the necessary change for the child to return home wherever possible - see Section 3.3, Obtaining Parental Consent;

-- The obtaining of written consent to look after the child and consent to medical care;
+- The obtaining of parental consent to look after the child and consent to medical care;

 - Any impact on educational arrangements;

-- The contact arrangements with birth parents, siblings, extended family and friends.
+- Family time arrangements with birth parents, siblings, extended family and friends.

-Where it is considered that Care Proceedings should be initiated to secure the child's placement, see also Care and Supervision Proceedings and the Public Law Outline Procedure.
+Where it is considered that Care Proceedings should be initiated to secure the child's placement, see also Care and Supervision Proceedings and the Public Law Outline.

 N.B.
 Any decision that a child should be the subject of Care Proceedings should have regard to the requirements of the Public Law Outline, and in particular the Pre-Proceedings Checklist which is set out in the Care and Supervision Proceedings and the Public Law Outline.

-All decisions made should be recorded on the child's electronic record, including the reasons for reaching the decision (see also Recording Parental Consent).
+All decisions made should be recorded on the child's electronic record, including the reasons for reaching the decision (see also Section 3.4, Recording Parental Consent).

-2.3 Section 20 Accommodation
+3. Section 20 Accommodation

-There are many scenarios in which section 20 is used positively and these include situations of family support (e.g. Short Breaks) and, where parents are unable to care for children, for whatever reason, and there are no agreed alternative family or friends to undertake this.
+There are many scenarios in which section 20 is used positively and these include situations of family support (e.g. Short Term Breaks) and where parents are unable to care for children, for whatever reason, and there are no agreed alternative family or friends to undertake this.
 In all cases the context and purpose for which s 20 is being considered should be identified.
 This may be short-term accommodation during a period of assessment or respite; alternatively, it may be a longer period of accommodation, including the provision of education or medical treatment.

-In Accommodating a child under section 20, it must always be born in mind that the local authority does not have Parental Responsibility; only the parents/ those carers with Parental Responsibility can make decisions for the child.
-The parent/carer can remove the child from Accommodation at any time and any such request must be responded to promptly by the local authority, or it must otherwise take action through the court.
+In accommodating a child under Section 20, it must always be borne in mind that the local authority does not have Parental Responsibility; only the parents/ those carers with Parental Responsibility can make decisions for the child.
+The parent/carer with Parental Responsibility can remove the child from Accommodation at any time (Section 20(8)) and any such request must be responded to promptly by the local authority, or it must otherwise take action through the court.
 A number of court cases have confirmed that a local authority failing to permit a parent to remove a child in circumstances within Section 20(8) acts unlawfully (see Herefordshire Council v AB EWFC 10 rtf).
-(See also: Ceasing to Look After a Child Procedure)
+(See also: Ceasing to Look After a Child Procedure).